MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewnd-class.md

 ### <a name="parameters"></a>Parametreler

 *nTür*<br/>
 Art arda bayrak belirtir.
-Yalnızca aşağıdaki bayrağı belirtilebilir: devre dışı MDI alt pencereleri basamaklı dan engelleyen MDITILE_SKIPDISABLED.
+Yalnızca aşağıdaki bayrağı belirtilebilir: MDITILE_SKIPDISABLED basamaklı gelen devre dışı MDI alt pencereleri engeller.

 ### <a name="remarks"></a>Açıklamalar